 After a few more hours of tedious tasks, you start on a ‘to do’ list since you have the time.
 You then climb into bed, preparing for the process again tomorrow.
 Congratulations.
 You completed your second shift.

 The 2nd shift is a term within the field of sociology that refers to the care of children and household labor.
 In her book, The Second Shift: Working Families and the Revolution at Home (1989), Sociologist Arlie Hochschild explains how expected household labor and childcare duties strain working families.
 Household labors are often unbalanced since most working mothers and women take on the tasks.
-This causes gender equity and equality to reinforce the gendered division of roles.
+This causes gender inequity and inequality to reinforce the gendered division of roles.

 Many women and working mothers are the main household “employees” in many families.
 The gendered division of labor pins women and mothers with a “2nd shift” or “split shift” work schedule, causing them to maintain household stability, especially with small children.
 Even after a tiring work day, working women and mothers remain responsible for the home.
 They often struggle with a healthy work-life balance.